iobroker-community-adapters/ioBroker.pvforecast/README.md

 wind_degrees - north at 0°[clockwise]. (windSpeed is zero, value will not be defined) wind_direction - Short name

-# solcast
+# Solcast
-the apikey for solcast is for free and you can recieve data with a 30min intervall instead of 1hour at forecast.solar.
-To use Solcast you need a api key.
-You dont need a request intervall in config because the solcast data are requested at 1:00 in the night.
+the apikey for `Solcast` is for free, and you can receive data with a 30min intervall instead of 1hour at forecast.solar.
+To use `Solcast` you need an api key.
+You don't need a request intervall in config because the `Solcast` data are requested at 1:00 in the night.

 # plants config:
 1. tilt (0°-90°)
 2. Azimuth (-180 = north, -90 = east, 0 = south, 90 = west, 180 = north)
 3. plant power (kWh)